Synthetixio/synthetix/map.md

 ### Variables

+* `synthetix`: The main Synthetix contract.
+* `synthetixState`: The underlying SynthetixState contract.
+* `rewardEscrow`: The SynthetixEscrow instance which holds the issuance rewards.
+* `feePoolEternalStorage`: A key:value store to allow values to be stored without upgrading anything.
 * `transferFeeRate`: Fee charged on each transfer (cannot exceed MAX_TRANSFER_FEE_RATE, which is 10%)
 * `exchangeFeeRate`: Fee charged on a currency exchange (cannot exceed MAX_EXCHANGE_FEE_RATE, which is 10%)
 * `feeAuthority`: Address which can distribute fees.
+* `feePoolState`: The FeePoolState contract associated with this fee pool.
+* `FEE_ADDRESS`: The address where fees are pooled.
 * `FEE_PERIOD_LENGTH`: 3.
 Three weeks.
-The comment is wrong, since it says 6.
+NOTE: The comment is wrong, since it says 6.
 * `recentFeePeriods`: A list of three FeePeriod objects for the 3 most recent periods.
 Goes from newest to oldest.
 * `feePeriodDuration`: 1 week - between MIN_FEE_PERIOD_DURATION and MAX_FEE_PERIOD_DURATION (1 to 60 days)
-* `TARGET_THRESHOLD`: Users are unable to claim fees if their collateralisation ratio drifts out of target threshold (typo here).
+* `TARGET_THRESHOLD`: Users are unable to claim fees if their collateralisation ratio drifts out of target threshold (NOTE: typo here, 'treshold').
 Set to 10%.
 Note that this is in CONSTANT_CASE even though it is not a constant and has a setter.
-* `LAST_FEE_WITHDRAWAL`: "last_fee_withdrawal"
+* `LAST_FEE_WITHDRAWAL`: "last_fee_withdrawal", used as a key for accessing the eternal storage contract.

 ### Functions